 iPhone SE (Second Generation)

 If the ever-growing price tags and screen sizes of flagship iPhones have you down, you’re not alone.
 This year, Apple heeded the cries of fans and finally brought back the beloved iPhone SE, which is an excellent mid-range alternative to the much pricier flagships.
-The new second-gen SE boasts a 4.7-inch Retina display (a bit bigger than the four-inch display of the original SE, but still a nice pocket-friendly size) and packs the same internal hardware as the much more expensive iPhone 11.
-You read that right: The iPhone SE runs on the same A13 Bionic chipset as the current-gen flagships that cost nearly twice as much.
+The new second-gen SE boasts a 4.7-inch Retina display (a bit bigger than the four-inch display of the original SE, but still a nice pocket-friendly size) and packs the same internal processor as the much more expensive iPhone 11.
+You read that right: The iPhone SE runs on the same awesome A13 Bionic chipset as the current-gen flagships that cost nearly twice as much.

 That alone isn’t super shocking.
 What should really grab your attention is the iPhone SE’s retail price of just $400.
 That’s an incredible value for a brand new Apple mobile, and there are already iPhone deals and carrier offers available for the second-gen SE that make it an even better buy.
 If you want an iPhone and don’t want to pay flagship prices (or buy refurbished), the iPhone SE is an easy choice.